Get fit and dance into the fall!

 Ajale’ Olaséni

-Majorette Dance Leader
+SocaFit and Majorette Dance Leader

 Brooklyn native Ajale’ Olaséni, creator and founder of Majorette Mondays, has been dancing since the age of three with her family’s African dance ensemble, Black Genius On The Rise.
 In addition to presenting her concept of celebrating and preserving the HBCU marching band dance legacy and empowering dancers to understand its historical and cultural impact at WELL+FIT, she teaches and mentors youth.
 Her earliest exposure to HBCU-style band culture came through the Brooklyn Steppers Marching Band.
 Her distinguished career has been marked by featured performances at President Obama’s first inauguration, among many other notable events.
 She is an alumna of Howard University, the NSAA African Dance Ensemble, and the Step Team.